RichBurman/Project_4/README.md

 I had a number of bugs during design of the website.

 - I had an issue pulling through the total cost of a booking to display to a user on the my booking page.
 However, I fixed this, as I had not added total_cost to the booking model.
-This meant when the seats required was multipled by the price of the seat it now had a place to be stored in the database, whereas previous it did not.
+This meant when the seats required was multipled by the price of a seat it now had a place to be stored in the database, whereas previously it did not.

 - I had an issue with adding in images to the website, as I was not using the bootstrap language to correctly insert images.
-I researched more information on bootstrap images and this resolved the issues.
+I researched more information on bootstrap images and this resolved the issue.

 ### Known Bugs

 - Best Practise issue

 This is a bug I found during my lighthouse testing of my website.
-This is showing the following issue shown below.
+This is showing the following issue as displayed below.

 ![Best Practise Issue](media/images/README/bpractise_issue.png)